actiquest-dev/actiquest.github.io/README.md

 ## Founding Team
 * **Michael Aprossine** - CEO
 * **Phil Khomenok** - COO
-* **Mich Keer** - AI/Python developer
+* **Mich Keer** - AI Teamlead
-* **Sergey Koskov** - Bizdev, Marketing
+* **Sergey Koskov** - Product Market Fit.
+Athlete.
 * **Iskander Khakimov** - FullStack, Front-End.
-Bike triatlon champion.
+Athlete.
-* **Vit Znak** - FullStack, Back-End
+* **Vit Znak** - FullStack, Back-End.
+Athlete.
-* **Anton Zuev** - Mobile app dev (Kotlin)
+* **Anton Zuev** - Mobile app dev (Kotlin, Swift)
-* **+3 people** (Blockchain dev’s/testing)
-* **+3 people** (3D-motion designers)
+* **+3 people** (Data scientists/testing)

 ---

 ## Innovation & Quality
 Our team focuses first and foremost on innovation and quality.
 We value creative, unconventional thinking and bold ideas that can be harnessed into a product that is useful in day to day life.
 We take utmost care in the quality of service and products that we provide, making sure everything is thoroughly tested and processed through our design system, bringing you the best possible product and service we can offer.

-**Actiquest** focuses on long-term growth.
+**Actiq** focuses on long-term growth.
 Our goal is continuous innovation that will inspire people to take better care of their health in new and exciting ways.
 We will update our prizes, form partnerships with leading brands in the fitness and tech industry, and release products that stretch far beyond being simply another application.
 Our platform integrates it with the up and coming space in blockchain.

-Whether you are a user or investor with a long term goal, Actiquest is the platform for you.
+Whether you are a user or investor with a long term goal, Actiq is the platform for you.

 ---